-Your total basic pay for your services for the U.S. Government was \$120,000; \$40,000 was for work done in the United States and \$80,000 was for your work done in a foreign country.
-The part of your total basic pay for your work done in a foreign country was tax exempt because it was not U.S. source income.
+Your total basic pay for your services for the U.S. Government was \$120,000; \$40,000 was for work done in the United States and \$80,000 was for your work done in a

 The taxable amount of your annuity figured using Worksheet A in this publication is \$1,980.
 You are a nonresident alien, so you figure the limited taxable amount of your annuity using Worksheet C as follows.